NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Documentation/Data_Governance_Security_Ethics.md

 ##  Professional Ethics Statement

-> As a data analyst and strategist, I recognize the ethical responsibility that accompanies data-driven storytelling — especially in domains impacting consumer welfare and economic access.
+> As a data analyst and strategist, I recognize the ethical responsibility that accompanies data-driven storytelling; especially in domains impacting consumer welfare and economic access.
 This project simulates real-world market intelligence practices while upholding transparency, fairness, and a respect for competitive integrity.

 ---